wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Load balancing and redirections

 WHIP endpoints and Media Servers might not be colocated on the same server, so it is possible to load balance incoming requests to different Media Servers.
 WHIP clients SHALL support HTTP redirection via the "307 Temporary Redirect" response as described in {{!RFC9110}} Section 6.4.7.
-The WHIP resource URL MUST be a final one, and redirections are not required to be supported for the PATCH and DELETE requests sent to it.
+The WHIP session URL MUST be a final one, and redirections are not required to be supported for the PATCH and DELETE requests sent to it.

 In case of high load, the WHIP endpoints MAY return a "503 Service Unavailable" response indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
 The WHIP endpoint might send a Retry-After header field indicating the minimum time that the user agent ought to wait before making a follow-up request.